UcheOfiani-CloudProjects/UcheOfiani-CloudProjects/README.md

 Hosted a static website on S3 with CloudFront distribution and secured with Origin Access Control (OAC).
 Focused on implementing best security practices for static sites.

+🎯 2025 Goals
+- Build and contribute to real-world cloud engineering projects.

+- Obtain the AWS Certified DevOps Engineer certification.

+- Master advanced Kubernetes and Infrastructure Automation.

+- Land a Cloud Engineer role abroad and grow your career globally.

 📧 Email: ucheofiani@gmail.com

 - 😄 Pronouns: SHE/HER